Pros and Cons of Weight Loss Surgery

 • General risks associated with surgery.

-Adjustable Gastric Lap Band Pros & Cons
+Adjustable Gastric Lap Band – Weight Loss Surgery Pros and Cons

 A gastric lap band is a temporary surgical device that is placed around the stomach and expanded to shrink the size of the upper stomach.
 Food intake is limited due to the smaller stomach size.